vantage-sh/docs.vantage.sh/docs/active_resources.md

 ## Azure Active Resources

 To see the full list of supported Azure services, see the [Azure documentation](/azure_supported_services).

+## Kubernetes Active Resources

+A Kubernetes _managed workload_ is a higher-level abstraction than a pod that automatically manages pod objects on your behalf.
+Vantage currently supports Deployments, StatefulSets, DaemonSets, Jobs, CronJobs, and ArgoCD Rollouts and syncs these as active resources in your account.
+When available, pods will be grouped by controller, and you can see and filter on the following metadata:

+- Controller Name
+- Controller Type
+- Cluster
+- Namespace
+- Controller Labels

 ## Other Available Active Resources